marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

               suppliers, travel insurance, creation of the store, etc. etc.)
             image: ' '
             title: Dedicated support
+          - body: >-
+              Let's go!
+We will take care of the management of the tourism product while you will be in charge of creative direction, marketing and communication
+            image: ' '
+            title: Go live with Apical
         subtitle: Dedicated to people and companies without a travel license
         title: Discover Apical Partnership
         titleCenter: true